-Differences between the current Erceg approach and the new Trusts Act
+Differences between the Erceg approach and the new Act

 In the Erceg case, the Court said that although a primary or close beneficiary can ask for, and expect to receive, basic trust information on request, they're not automatically entitled to it.
-Disclosure will depend on the wider interests of all beneficiaries as a whole.
-So currently, there is no Presumption of Disclosure.
+Disclosure depended on the wider interests of all beneficiaries.
+So, before the Act, there was no Presumption of Disclosure.

-However, the Trusts Act goes further than the Erceg case and ensures that at least one beneficiary must receive basic trust information on request (Presumption of Disclosure), but also, even if none has been requested (Presumption of Notification).
+However, the Act goes further than the Erceg case and ensures that at least one beneficiary must receive basic trust information not only on request (Presumption of Disclosure), but also, even if none has been requested (Presumption of Notification).
 This is to ensure that the trustees are kept accountable and are discharging their obligations to the beneficiaries properly.

-If the trustees believe that one or more of the above 12 factors justifies their denying such information from all beneficiaries for more than 12 months, then they must apply to the High Court for directions.
+If the trustees believe that one or more of the above 12 factors justify their denying such information from all beneficiaries for more than 12 months, then they must apply to the High Court for directions.
 The Court then decides if the trustees' decision is reasonable and if so, how they can otherwise be held accountable for their actions if none of the beneficiaries are advised of their status or informed of basic trust information.

-If you are a beneficiary, the Trusts Act will mean that you can expect to see the trust deed, names of the current trustees and some financial information.
+If you are a beneficiary, the Act will mean that you can expect to see the trust deed, names of the current trustees, some financial information and minutes of meetings (but without reasons for trustees' decisions).
 This is, of course, unless the trustees make a successful application to the High Court, as discussed above.
+Furthermore, following the Lambie decision above in the Supreme Court, most legal advice and opinions to trustees will be added to this list.